Las Vegas Transportation Guide: Monorail, Free Trams, and the Downtown Loop

 Important clarification

 The Downtown Loop has no role in Strip transportation.
-It becomes useful only after you’ve committed to spending time Downtown.
+It only becomes useful once you’ve committed to spending time Downtown.

 What None of These Systems Do (And Why That Matters)